Advanced Seminar On Mission

 Wisdom and the Catholic University

 The Center for Vocation and Servant Leadership is offering an Advanced Seminar on Mission, entitled "Wisdom and the Catholic University" facilitated by Msgr.
 Richard Liddy and Anthony Sciglitano, Ph.D.
-It will be held for the ninth time in the Fall 2019 semester and is open to 14 participants who have completed the University Seminar on Mission.
+It will be held for the 11th time in the Fall 2021 semester and is open to 14 participants who have completed the University Seminar on Mission.

 The seminar will meet 5 times, every other week, for 2 hours each time.
-It will be held on Wednesdays from 2:30 to 4:30 p.m, on the following dates: September 25, October 9 and 23; November 6 and 20.
-The location will be the Beck Rooms, Walsh Library.
+It will be held on Thursdays from 2 to 4 p.m., on the following dates: September 23; October 7 and 21; November 4 and 18.
+It will be held via Microsoft Teams.
 Faculty participants will receive a stipend of $400.
-Please click here to see the syllabus »
+Please click here to see the syllabus.

 Monsignor Liddy describes the seminar as follows: